 Baked Scallops au Gratin

 There are many ways to cook scallops and most seafood au gratin recipes don’t take that long to make.
-The baked scallops au gratin from myrecipes.com are super quick and extremely simple to cook.
+These baked scallops au gratin are super quick and extremely simple to cook.

 Scallops are bivalve mollusks, meaning they have two connected shells.
 The part of the scallop that’s most often eaten is the abductor muscle that opens and closes the shell—it ranges in color from pale ivory to beige.